 If your baby is sick, breastfeeding is one of the best things you can do to help your little one on their road to recovery (if you can – breastfeeding doesn’t work for everyone, and that’s okay).
-But the WHO guidelines encourage all moms to breastfeed exclusively for at least 6 months, so if you’re able to breastfeed for the first few months of your baby’s life or longer, they’ll benefit from the nutrients in breastmilk, especially if they’re sick.
+WHO guidelines (1) recommend that all babies are exclusively breastfed for 6 months.
+You can of course continue breastfeeding for much longer if you can, and want to!
+Babies will benefit from the nutrients in breastmilk, especially if they’re sick.

 Should I breastfeed my sick baby?

 In short, yes!
-Breast milk contains antibacterial and antiviral properties that can help reduce the risk of your baby getting colds, flu, ear and respiratory infections, sickness, and diarrhea, depending on the duration of breastfeeding.
-Not convinced?
-Well, what if we told you that researchers are even exploring the possibility of using breast milk to treat cancer?
+Breast milk contains antibacterial and antiviral properties that can help reduce (5) the risk of your baby getting colds, flu, ear and respiratory infections, sickness, and diarrhea.

-Incredibly, if your baby falls ill, the composition of your breast milk adapts.
-When you’re exposed to an infection, your body immediately starts to produce antibodies to fight it.
+Incredibly, if your baby falls ill, the composition of your breast milk adapts (6).
+When you’re exposed to an infection, your body starts to produce antibodies to fight it.
 Handily, these bug-beating proteins are then passed on to your baby through your breast milk.
-The levels of leukocytes (immunity-boosting cells), also increase rapidly in the milk whenever your baby isn’t feeling well.
+The levels of leukocytes (immunity-boosting cells) also increase when your baby is sick, because their saliva on your nipple sends a message through your body to produce more illness-fighting cells.
+Clever, huh?

 The bottom line?
 Breastfeeding a sick baby can be incredibly beneficial, and even if you’re also feeling sick, your little one stands to benefit from your immunity-boosting milk.